Do you look after your own latex?

 Earlier I mentioned that latex is vegan.
 And latex IS vegan.
 However some companies add casein to it to make it softer and more elastic.
 Casein is a protein that can be found in milk.
 Mind you, percentages are really really small, but thought I would flag it anyway.

 Wash your latex within a day or two from wearing it.
 This is because oils and sweat from the skin might damage it (I cannot stress how delicate latex can be).
 You can hand-wash it in the sink, in a large bucket, or in the bath tub if it’s a lot.
-Ideally use lukewarm water with gentle soap, like a fabric conditioner.
+Ideally use lukewarm water with gentle soap, like a fabric conditioner, although many use dish soap (I personally prefer the smell of fabric conditioner, but both work).
 Make sure you wash both the outside and the inside (it tends to stick together when wet), then rinse.
 You can towel dry or hang it, but you might need to turn it inside out to dry the inside too (did I say it sticks together?).

 If you get make up on it or it gets dirty, wash it right away to stop the stain from setting in.
 Once it has settled, it might be really hard to remove it.